leangjia/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

       Using a higher *Quality* value will allow for a wider range of crease values to work accurately.

 UV Smooth
-   How to handle UVs during subdivision.

-   Smooth, keep corners
+   Controls how subdivision smoothing is applied to UVs.

+   None
+      UVs remain unchanged.
+   Keep Corners
-      UV islands are smoothed, but their boundary remain sharp.
+      UV islands are smoothed, but their boundary remain unchanged.
-   Sharp
-      UV remain unchanged.
+   All
+      UVs and their boundaries are smoothed.

 Use Creases
    Use the `Weighted Edge Creases`_ values stored in edges to control how smooth they are made.